ikus060/minarca/doc/configuration.md

 | log-file | Define the location of the log file. | /var/log/minarca/access.log |
 | log-access-file | Define the location of the access log file. | /var/log/minarca/server.log |

-In addition, `minarca-shell` and `minarca-quota-api` are also configure to sent log to the same folder.
+In addition, `minarca-shell` is also configure to sent log to the same folder.

 ### Enable Debugging